Frequently Asked Questions (FAQ)

 Q: What will happen to the Ladonia Fossil Park?

-A: During construction of the new lake, the original fossil park has been closed and temporarily relocated to the east side of FM 2990, north side of the North Sulphur River(learn more).UTRWD is also coordinating with the City of Ladonia and others in selecting a new, permanent site downstream of the reservoir.
+A: During construction of the new lake, the original fossil park was closed and temporarily relocated to the east side of FM 2990, north side of the North Sulphur River (learn more).
+That temporary location was permanently closed because of ongoing lake construction in early March 2025.
+Upper Trinity is coordinating with the City of Ladonia and the Ladonia Chamber of Commerce on a new, permanent fossil park that will have additional amenities and is scheduled to open in fall of 2025.

 Q: Will water from Lake Ralph Hall be available to local residents?